ignite/cli/docs/docs/02-guide/04-ibc.md

 ## Build your blockchain app

-Use Ignite CLI to scaffold the blockchain app and the blog module.
+Use IGNITE® CLI to scaffold the blockchain app and the blog module.

 ### Build a new blockchain